Catbells Camping Barn, Low Skelgill Farm, Newlands, Keswick, Cumbria, CA12 5UE

 GR 245211.
 Leave the M6 at Junction 40 and follow the A66 past Keswick.
 At Portinscale turn left, follow the Buttermere road for 3 miles.
 Turn sharp left at Stair, follow the sign for Skelgill, up the road for ½ mile and right into farmyard.
 Please follow these directions and not those from ‘sat-nav’.

 Trains at Penrith (20 miles).
 Regular buses (meet the trains) from Penrith to Keswick.
 Summer bus from Keswick to Buttermere stops ½ mile from barn.
-Summer ferry from Keswick to Hawes End (¾ mile from barn).
+Summer ferry from Keswick to Hawse End (¾ mile from barn).

 News & Offers